Beansyboy221/PurePlay-Anti-Cheat/README.md

 # PurePlay-Anti-Cheat

 **Free, Open-Source Anti-Cheat for Competitive Game Developers**

-- *Note: This project is in development and hasn't been optimized for deployment alongside games.*
+- *Note: This project is in development and is currently acting as my college Capstone project.
+It is not a working product.*

 ## Project Overview

 **PurePlay Anti-Cheat** is an easy-to-implement, open-source anticheat solution designed to help game developers detect anomalous inputs across GamePad, Mouse, and Keyboard.
 By leveraging trained neural networks, the anti-cheat program can identify input sources using external devices or software cheats such as Xim, Cronus, or custom Arduino-based setups.

 This solution is designed for **low-budget game developers** who need a reliable anti-cheat system that doesn’t require extensive networking integration or costly licensing.
 As it is only designed to catch external cheating sources, it is recommended to be used alongside an anti-cheat capable of catching memory-based cheats.

 ## Features

-- 🎮 **Supports Gamepad, Mouse, and Keyboard Inputs**
+- **Supports Gamepad, Mouse, and Keyboard Inputs**
-- 🤖 **AI-Based Detection**: Trained neural networks identify anomalous input behavior.
+- **AI-Based Detection**: Trained neural networks identify anomalous input behavior.
-- 💾 **Cross-Engine Compatibility**: Runs externally, independent of the game engine.
+- **Cross-Engine Compatibility**: Runs externally, independent of the game engine.
-- ⚙️ **Customizable Tuning**: Developers can configure client/server models.
+- **Customizable Tuning**: Developers can configure client/server models.
-- 💻 **Lightweight Client & Server Models**: Supports server-only, client-only, or both depending on your setup.
+- **Lightweight Client & Server Models**: Supports server-only, client-only, or both depending on your setup.
-- 💡 **Open Source & Free to Use**: No licensing fees, fully transparent, and community-driven.
+- **Open Source & Free to Use**: No licensing fees, fully transparent, and community-driven.

 ## Model Tradeoffs

 1. **Client-Only Model**:
    - Requires careful configuration to minimize performance impact.
    - Client-side processing only; may need manual review or automated filtering for results.